ShouravAhmed/EduOrgList/README.md

 most of the available API's are only U.S or U.K based and paid, some allow access limited call.

-### Where is data!
+### Where is the data!

+Currently 60000 data are available.
 You can find all data in /EduOrgList/educationalInstituteData.csv .

 To update the data, open cforg, codeOrg, uniAZ, bdedu directories and run cforg.py, codeOrg.py, uniAZ.py, bdedu.py